xpack-dev-tools/arm-none-eabi-gcc-xpack/.github/ISSUE_TEMPLATE.md

 use the forum), or you have a pertinent suggestion how to enhance the xPack GNU Arm Embedded GCC distribution, continue and register a new issue.

+### Test with the original Arm GNU Toolchain distribution

+Run your build with the original [Arm GNU Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) distribution.

+If the problem is still there, report the issue to Arm.

+If the problem does not occur with the original Arm toolchain, but occur with the xPack toolchain, proceed and report it here.

 ### Description

 [Description of the bug or feature]